-The Dean of Students or designee and the Director of Residence Life will hear complaints of sexual misconduct.
+The Dean of Students (or designee), the Title IX coordinator, Director of Housing will hear complaints of sexual misconduct.

 Sanctions

 Because of the sensitivity and unique circumstances that usually surround sexual misconduct incidents, sanctions will vary on a case by case basis.